“SEO without keywords doesn’t exist”, says Brian Dean, founder at Backlinko.

 Best tool to get all the topic threads.

 Follow the carousel to understand how to Answer the Public.

 They are the biggest public forums on the planet.

 At the end of this… you would know the WANTS of the searchers.

 Step 2 — Finding Long-tail Keywords

-Finding LTK would help you in improving the understanding the relevant queries people are looking for.
+LTK would help you in improving the understanding the relevant queries people are looking for.
 And search phrases they are commonly using.

 It is the best long-tail keyword research tool.
-Type the relevant query and hit double space.
+Type the relevant query and hit “double space” or “*”.
 Auto-suggestion will do the job.
 These are phrases — popular, diverse, and people type to know about the topic.

 Leverage Google related searches

 Did you know, who understands Google the best?